ivanzakharov/docs/development-guidelines/overview.md

 - To have only one extension per application object.
 This will allow the developer to see and understand all customizations of the object.

 - Do not have several developers on same one-box.
-Otherwise, you may face issues with source controlling in Visual Studio.
+Otherwise, you may face issues with source code controlling in Visual Studio.

 - When a developer changes someone’s code, or relies on it, then in any case, he takes responsibility for the correct execution of the code.